-Locks and locking systems are used to secure doors, cabinets, and other points of entry.
-Locks and locking systems can be found in a wide variety of facilities from exterior doors, to schools, to retail operations, to manufacturing facilities.
+Locks are used to secure doors, cabinets, and other points of entry.
+Locks can be found in a wide variety of facilities from exterior doors, to schools, to retail operations, to manufacturing facilities.

-Locks and locking systems should be selected to provide the appropriate level of protection depending on the following:
+Locks should be selected to provide the appropriate level of protection depending on the following:

 Goods being protected